MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/table.md

 mobile:
   swipe: |
-    Focus moves to the first element in table
+    Focus moves to the first element in the table
   doubletap: |
     Activates any interactive element

 screenreader:
   label:  |
-    Visible table title that describes table’s purpose is announced column header:  |
+    A visible table title that describes the table’s purpose is announced column header:  |
     Each column header is announced with each row cell beneath it, along with cell data row header:  |
-    If applicable, each row header is announced with each cell in row, along with cell data
+    If applicable, each row header is announced with each cell in the row, along with cell data
   name:  |
-    Purpose of any interactive element is clear and matches visible label
+    The purpose of any interactive element is clear and matches the visible label
   role:  |
     Most interactive elements identify as a button in iOS and "double tap to activate" in Android
   state: |